Already have an account? Login.

 Are YOU ‘beasting it up’?

-Whether you are a beginner or a die-hard cyclist, keeping your core strong is an important aspect at any level of cycling.
-Core exercises help cross train you for lengthy, vigorous rides to prevent inconvenient injuries from ruining all the fun.
+Whether you are a beginner or a die-hard cyclist, keeping your core strong is important at any level of cycling.
+Core exercises help cross train you for lengthy, vigorous rides and prevent inconvenient injuries from ruining all the fun.
 For the sake of saving your body from pain and fatigue, having a properly strengthened core can make riding longer a heck of a lot easier.
 We’ve put together a cycling training program chock full of awesome core exercises to keep you riding happy, no matter the distance.
 These simple moves help to build inner core muscles and are a great addition to any cycling endurance training.

 Begin this exercise by lying on your stomach.
 Place your elbows under your shoulders with forearms and hands on the floor.
 Lift your hips off the floor, keeping your back straight and abs tight, rest on your toes.
 Aim for about 60 seconds or longer if you can.